Minimum requirements for Microsoft Defender for Endpoint

 The hardware requirements for Defender for Endpoint on devices are the same as the requirements for the Windows operating system itself (that is, they are not in addition to the requirements for the operating system) for supported editions.

 Cores: 2 minimum, 4 preferred Memory: 1 GB minimum, 4 preferred

 For more information on supported versions of Windows 10, see Windows 10 release information.

 Endpoints running mobile versions of Windows (such as Windows CE and Windows 10 Mobile) aren't supported.

 Virtual Machines running Windows 10 Enterprise 2016 LTSB may encounter performance issues if run on non-Microsoft virtualization platforms.

 For virtual environments, we recommend using Windows 10 Enterprise LTSC 2019 or later.

 The standalone versions of Defender for Endpoint Plan 1 and Plan 2 do not include server licenses.
 To onboard servers to those plans, you'll need either Defender for Endpoint for Servers, or Defender for Servers Plan 1 or Plan 2 (as part of the Defender for Cloud offering).
 To learn more. see Defender for Endpoint onboarding Windows Server.

-When components are up-to-date on Microsoft Windows operating systems, Microsoft Defender for Endpoint support will follow the respective operating system's lifecycle.
+When components are up-to-date on Microsoft Windows operating systems, Microsoft Defender for Endpoint support follows the respective operating system's lifecycle.
 For more information, see Lifecycle FAQ.
-New features or capabilities are typically provided only on operating systems that have not yet reached the end of their lifecycle.
-Security intelligence updates (definition and engine updates) and detection logic will continue to be provided until at least:
+New features or capabilities are typically provided only on operating systems that haven't yet reached the end of their lifecycle.
+Security intelligence updates (definition and engine updates) and detection logic continues to be provided until at least:

-- The end of support date (for operating systems that do not have an Extended Security Updates (ESU) program).
+- The end of support date (for operating systems that don't have an Extended Security Updates (ESU) program).